phbui/propershopper/README.md

 *  ``--bagging`` sets checkout option to use bagging
 *  ``--player_sprites=<filename>`` sets player sprites to specified sprites
 *  ``--record_path=<path>`` sets path for files when record action is used
+*  ``--record_actions`` records player actions and commands in the game and writes them to a file at the end of game play.
+The user will be prompted for a filename at the end of the game play to write to

 ## Norm Monitoring
 When run through keyboard input or through the socket, a norm monitor gym wrapper is automatically used and monitors all implemented norms.
 Currently we have 26 norm monitors implemented: